✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 One table across every KB

 Echo Pro supports unlimited knowledge bases.
-SleekView shows them side-by-side with a KB column, so you can audit content distribution across products.
+SleekView shows them side-by-side with a KB column, so you can audit content distribution across products and spot KBs that need attention.

 Views and feedback as columns

 Echo's analytics meta becomes sortable columns.
-Find your most-read articles, your zero-view drafts, and your articles with negative feedback in seconds.
+Find your most-read articles, your zero-view drafts, and your articles with negative feedback in seconds, no separate analytics dashboard required.

 Inline-edit category and KB

 Move articles between KBs, change category, or update status across many rows.
-The plugin's frontend layouts pick up the changes automatically.
+The plugin's frontend layouts pick up the changes automatically through standard WordPress hooks.

 Audience